coder/code-server/docs/FAQ.md

 ## What's the difference between code-server and OpenVSCode-Server?

 code-server and OpenVSCode-Server both allow you to access VS Code via a browser.
 The two projects also use their own [forks of VS Code](https://github.com/coder/vscode) to leverage modern VS Code APIs and stay up to date with the upsteam version.

-However, OpenVSCode-Server is scoped at only making VS Code available in the web browser. code-server includes some other features:
+However, OpenVSCode-Server is scoped at only making VS Code available as-is in the web browser. code-server contains additional changes to make the self-hosted experience better (see the next section for details).

-- password auth
-- proxy web ports
-- certificate support
-- plugin API
-- settings sync (coming soon)

-For more details, see [this discussion post](https://github.com/coder/code-server/discussions/4267#discussioncomment-1411583).

 ## What's the difference between code-server and GitHub Codespaces?